neurord/moose_nerp/README.md

 **To create a new neuron type**

-1. clone one of the packages, e.g. d1d2
+1. clone one of the packages, e.g. d1d2 or gp
 2. edit param_chan to specify ion channels and their gating.
   - Gate equations for TypicalOneD channels have the form:
     + AlphaBetaChannelParams (specify forward and backward transition rates):